 Because our virtual campus does not enable us to provide on-site counseling or treatment, we provide the following information as a resource for those who need assistance with avoiding or recovering from alcohol or drug abuse.
 We encourage any student, staff or faculty member who needs information related to alcohol or drug abuse to use directory information, online searches, the telephone book, or referrals from friends and/or professionals.
-At a national level, there are also organizations dedicated to providing information and suggestions:
+Below is a list of local and national organizations dedicated to providing information and suggestions.